mysticentity/PaleMoon-CSS-Theming/README.md

 –-----------------–-----------------–-----------------–-----------------–-----------------–-----------------–-----------------–----------------------------

 1. Show all downloads button has missing BG and or background isn't fully covering.
 2. Open Containing folder startcap for the button being hidden/non existant specifically here.
-Looks fine other places. (outlined in red)
+Looks fine other places. (outlined in red in linked photo)
 3. URL bar should mimic the search bar and have a transparent background and not this white/off-white color.

 ![Pale Moon Issues 1](https://i.imgur.com/x536zRE.jpeg)